Testing the limits of natural language models for predicting human language judgments: Results

 Rather than evaluating each model's prediction accuracy with respect to the particular sentence pairs that were formed to compare this model to alternative models, we can maximize our statistical power by computing the average prediction accuracy for each model with respect to all of the experimental trials we collected.
 Furthermore, rather than binarizing the human and model judgments, here we measure the ordinal correspondence between the graded human choices (taking confidence into account) and the log ratio of the sentence probabilities assigned by each candidate model.
-Using this more sensitive benchmark (Fig.~\ref{fig:all_data_accuracy}), we found GPT-2 to be the most human-aligned, followed by RoBERTa; then ELECTRA; BERT; XLM and LSTM; and the RNN, 3-gram, and 2-gram models.
-However, all of the models (including GPT-2) were found to be significantly less accurate than the lower bound on the noise ceiling. \colornewtext{One possible reason for the poorer performance of the bidirectional transformers (RoBERTa, ELECTRA, BERT, and XLM) compared to the unidirectional transformer (GPT-2) is that computing sentence probabilities in these models is complex, and the probability estimator we developed (see Methods, ``Evaluating sentence-level probabilities in bidirectional models'') could be non-optimal; however, we confirmed in a supplementary experiment that our estimator is better-aligned to human judgments than the popular pseudo-log-likelihood approach (see Fig.~\ref{fig:has_a_mouth_experiment} and Supplementary Results)}.
+Using this more sensitive benchmark (Fig.~\ref{fig:fig4_all_data_accuracy}), we found GPT-2 to be the most human-aligned, followed by RoBERTa; then ELECTRA; BERT; XLM and LSTM; and the RNN, 3-gram, and 2-gram models.
+However, all of the models (including GPT-2) were found to be significantly less accurate than the lower bound on the noise ceiling.

+One possible reason for the poorer performance of the bidirectional transformers (RoBERTa, ELECTRA, BERT, and XLM) compared to the unidirectional transformer (GPT-2) is that computing sentence probabilities in these models is complex, and the probability estimator we developed (see Methods, ``Evaluating sentence probabilities in transformer models'') could be non-optimal; Indeed, the popular pseudo-log-likelihood (PLL) approach yields slightly higher accuracy for randomly sampled natural-sentence pairs (Extended Data Fig.~\ref{fig:extfig_5_has_a_mouth_experiment}a).
+And yet, when we directly compared our estimator to PLL by means of generating and administrating new synthetic controversial sentences, our estimator was found to be markedly better aligned to human judgments (Extended Data Fig.~\ref{fig:extfig_5_has_a_mouth_experiment}b and Extended Data Table~\ref{tab:ext_table_2_synthetic_controversial_sentence_pairs_PLL_followup}).

+Finally, a control analysis employing probability measures normalized by token count revealed that such normalization had minimal influence on the observed differences among models (Supplementary Section \ref{sup_results_normalization} and Supplementary Fig.~\ref{fig:s1_token_count_normalized_prediction_accuracy}).